Blueberry

 - ^ Antioxidant activity, anthocyanins, and phenolics of rabbiteye blueberry (Vaccinium ashei) fluid products as affected by fermentation.

-- ^ Deng J, et al. Effects of cold storage and 1-methylcyclopropene treatments on ripening and cell wall degrading in rabbiteye blueberry (Vaccinium ashei) fruit.
+- ^ Deng J, et al. Effects of cold storage and 1-methylcyclopropene nutritional supports on ripening and cell wall degrading in rabbiteye blueberry (Vaccinium ashei) fruit.
 Food Sci Technol Int.
 (2013)

 - ^ Takami Y, et al. Proanthocyanidin derived from the leaves of Vaccinium virgatum suppresses platelet-derived growth factor-induced proliferation of the human hepatic stellate cell line LI90.
 Hepatol Res.
 (2010)